BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/flowcharts.md

 ## Flowcharts

-Flowcharts are a structured graphical way to document process flow.
+Flowcharts are **a structured graphical way to document process flow**.
 Flowcharts already exists since 1921 and were introduced by Frank and Lillian Gilbreth in the presentation "Process Charts: First Steps in Finding the One Best Way to do Work".
 The Gilbreths' tools quickly found their way into industrial engineering curricula.
 In the early 1930s, an industrial engineer, Allan H. Mogensen began to train business people in the use of some of the tools of industrial engineering.

 Flowcharts allow developers to document algorithms, application logic, data flows, ... in a visual manner.
 Graphical representations have proven to be very useful in the software development world, even to people who don't know how to program.